Medical Tourism Blog

 Seojin Plastic Surgery Clinic

-Located in Gangnam, Seoul, Seojin Plastic Surgery Clinic is a leading destination for patients experiencing seborrheic dermatitis–related hair shedding, uniting medical rigor with aesthetic precision under the care of one doctor, Dr. Lee Hyeong-Min.
-With more than 16 years of experience and over 2,100 hair transplant surgeries performed, the clinic offers a rare breadth of techniques—line cut, no-cut, and mixed approaches—and has the capacity for large-scale procedures (6,000–10,000 hairs) by combining incision and non-incision methods.
-Recognized for excellence, Seojin was selected among the Top 100 Good Doctors in Korea in 2022 and ranked No. 1 in the Hair Transplant Category at the KBS N Korea Broadcasting Brand Awards in 2025.
+In the heart of Gangnam, Seoul, Seojin Plastic Surgery Clinic is a destination for patients in Korea managing seborrheic dermatitis–related hair shedding alongside pattern thinning, combining scalp-conscious protocols with advanced hair restoration.
+Led by Dr. Lee Hyeong-Min, a one-doctor system delivering end-to-end, highly personalized care, the clinic brings more than 16 years of experience and over 2,100 hair transplant surgeries to each case.
+Recognized nationally—selected among the Top 100 Good Doctors in Korea in 2022 and ranked No. 1 in the Hair Transplant category at the 2025 KBS N Korea Broadcasting Brand Awards—Seojin emphasizes meticulous planning, inflammation-aware techniques, and individualized follow-up suited to sensitive scalps.

 You can check out their website here: Seojin Plastic Surgery Clinic Website